 Choose your payment methods wisely, and make sure you can pay your bill in full by the end of the month to avoid interest!

 Shop Small the Saturday After Thanksgiving

 Though they’re often forgotten in the shuffle, your local businesses can offer some great deals for holiday shopping.
 They also tend to have much more intimate events, a perfect way to connect with your community and get in the holiday spirit!

-Dana Sitar (@danasitar) is a staff writer at The Penny Hoarder.
+Dana Sitar (@danasitar) is the branded content editor at The Penny Hoarder.
 She’s written for Huffington Post, Entrepreneur, Writer’s Digest and more.
 She’ll probably spend Black Friday working on an elusive essay and eating ALL the leftover green bean casserole.